Draw your weapon or not? College and high school students get hands-on police training

 “It was a little creepy,” Moore said.
 “You never know what guys are going to do at IHOP at 3 a.m.”

-Christopher Powell is also a student at Snider and said that they biggest wow factor from the training was learning about the number of officers killed in the line of duty.
-He doesn’t believe his career path will lead to law enforcement. but he has a new found respect.
+Christopher Powell is also a student at Snider and said that the biggest ‘wow factor’ from the training was learning about the number of officers killed in the line of duty.
+He doesn’t believe his career path will lead to law enforcement, but he has a newfound respect.

 “Death isn’t something that is taken lightly, death is prominent,” Powell said.